 There are two important exceptions to the application of the Public Tenders Law:

-1. Ministry of Defense Procurement.
-The Public Tenders Law does not apply to the procurement of military items for the Ministry of Defense and Security Forces.
-"Military materials" is broadly defined by Kuwait law to include land, sea and air weapons, spare parts, military communications, detection equipment and related systems ("strategic military procurement").There are no comprehensive laws or regulations that govern strategic military procurement by the Ministry of Defense ("MOD") Instead, the MOD has developed internal policies and procedures for such procurements, and such policies and procedures are not available to the public.
+1. Ministry of Defence Procurement.
+The Public Tenders Law does not apply to the procurement of military items for the Ministry of Defence and Security Forces.
+"Military materials" is broadly defined by Kuwait law to include land, sea and air weapons, spare parts, military communications, detection equipment and related systems ("strategic military procurement").There are no comprehensive laws or regulations that govern strategic military procurement by the Ministry of Defence ("MOD") Instead, the MOD has developed internal policies and procedures for such procurements, and such policies and procedures are not available to the public.
 In general, such policies are more flexible than those of the Public Tenders Law in an effort to accommodate MOD's specialized needs with respect to strategic military procurement.

 2. Other Specialized Procurement.
 Kuwait government agencies may request permission of the Central Tenders Committee to conduct particular tenders outside the Public Tenders Law.
 However, such tenders are relatively rare.
 For procurements managed by the CTC, there are two procurement methods: open tendering, and restricted tendering.
 For both methods, Ministry of Finance is to approve the project, and FATWA is to review contracts above KD 75,000.
 CTC is to advertise the bids: for open tendering, the advertisement is open; for restricted tendering, the advertisement is to a list of registered contractors or suppliers (usually more than six).
 Before signing the contract, the State Audit Bureau must prior review contracts above KD 100,000.
 According to the authorities, restricted tendering accounts for more than half of all the Government procurement managed by the CTC, as most mega projects are awarded to a list of international companies.
 The CTC awards the tender to bidders who SUMMITted the lowest total price if the quality is satisfactory.
 The CTC may award the tender to the bidder who offered a higher price if the bidder with the lowest price offered an unreasonably low price.